-We solicited 43 subjects in a large, Midwestern public university town via email, word-ofmouth, and social media for in-person user study appointments between 30 and 60 mins.
-We had to drop one subject from the analysis for not meeting the age requirement for participation (they were not 18 yet by the time of participation in the study), leaving us with 42 subjects.
+We solicited 43 subjects for in-person user study appointments between 30 and 60 mins.
+We had to drop one subject from the analysis for not meeting the age requirement for participation, leaving us with 42 subjects.
 Subjects spent an average of 43 minutes with the experiment, including pre- and post-questionnaire.
-None of the subjects had medical or anatomical expertise.